 Instead of dealing with it in a healthy way, children suppress their feeling.

 In other words, the feelings are still there, but just not seen by the parents.

 1. Worse Mental health

-Belittling or criticizing a child’s emotions is telling them that they are not allowed to feel “incorrectly”.
+Belittling or criticizing a child’s emotions is telling them they are not allowed to feel “incorrectly.”

 2. Less emotional intelligence and more behavioral issues

-Children whose difficult emotions are constantly invalidated never learn to properly regulate them.
-They have more emotion regulation difficulties.
+Children whose difficult emotions are constantly invalidated never learn to regulate them properly.

 3. Lack of empathy